Kirati people: Religion

-The Kirat Limbu ancestor Yuma Sammang and god of war Theba Sammang are the second most important deities.
+The Limbu ancestor Yuma Sammang and god of war Theba Sammang are the second most important deities.
 The Limbus festivals are Chasok Tangnam (Harvest Festival and worship of goddess Yuma), Yokwa (Worship of Ancestors), Limbu New Year's Day (Maghey Sankranti), Ke Lang, Limbu Cultural Day, Sirijanga Birthday Anniversary.
 Kirat Rai worship (Sumnima/Paruhang) are their cultural and religious practices.
 The names of some of their festivals are Sakela, Sakle, Tashi, Sakewa, Saleladi Bhunmidev, and Folsyandar.
 They have two main festivals: Sakela/Sakewa Ubhauli during planting season and Sakela/Sakewa Udhauli during the harvest.

 Brigade of Gurkhas

-The British had recruited Gurkhas ethnicity-wise; four regiments were composed of Kirati tribes: Yakkha, Limbu, Rai, Sunuwar.
+The British had recruited Gurkhas ethnicity-wise; five regiments were composed of Kirati tribes: Yakkha, Limbu, Rai, Sunuwar.
 The 7th Gurkha Rifles was raised in 1902 and recruited Rai, Limbu, Yakkha, and Sunuwar from Eastern Nepal.
 The 10th Gurkha Rifles and the regiment maintained its assigned recruiting areas in the kirat tribal areas of eastern Nepal as part of a broad reorganisation on 13 September 1901.
 11 Gorkha Rifles composed entirely of kirati non-optees for the British Gorkhas.

-Popular culture

-On 16 November 2014, French multinational video game developer company Ubisoft launched the game Far Cry 4.
-This game is plotted in the fictional mountainous country of Kyrat, which is heavily inspired by the Kirati people and culture.